 UIS maintains multi-room apartments, townhouses and dorms.
 There are furnished and unfurnished apartments.
 Special accommodations are made for families and married couples so that they live together.
 Please visit the Housing Office.

-What kind of social activities are there for UIS students?
-IEP students?
+What kind of social activities are there for IEP/ESL students?

 Check out what’s happening on campus now.